onebeyond/warthog-load-testing/README.md

 -   **Performance**: Optimized to reduce latencies when calculating the test suite scores.
 -   **Limitless**: It supports **any protocol** that the <a href="https://nodejs.org/api/all.html">runtime allows</a>, you don't need to extend anything.

-## Principles

-- **Measure performance** between **future versions** of this framework to observe that **performance does not worsen**.
-The new features cannot decrease the total number of iterations that could be executed before.
-This could lead to misunderstandings since it could lead to the conclusion that the system that the end user is testing has worsened its performance.
-When it really is not like that, what has happened is that its iterations take longer to execute due to a worsening in the framework runtime during the same tasks during each execution.

-- The [non blocking](https://nodejs.org/en/docs/guides/blocking-vs-non-blocking) pattern has been kept in mind before starting to develop this software.
-This is the perfect example to once again remember that new behaviors in the code that go against this principle will not be accepted.
-In order to follow this principle from the beginning [node workers](https://nodejs.org/api/worker_threads.html) has been used on there that allow to stay aligned with the non blocking pattern.

 ## Examples

 There is an already developed <a href="https://github.com/onebeyond/warthog-load-testing">**_Warthog_**</a> project full of load test scripts already developed.
 That one can be found under the <a href="https://github.com/onebeyond/warthog-load-testing/tree/main/example">example</a> folder of this repository.